 Based on network slicing requirements in SA1 TR 22.864 (SMARTER Enablers –Network Operation) and key issue in SA2 TR 23.799, network slice can be composed of network functions, UE can simultaneously obtain services from one or more specific network slices of one operator, and resource and network function can be shared between different network slices.
 For CN, there can have many types of scenarios to be considered, which depends on whether CN and which network functions are shared in different network slices.

-Proposal 1: An overall network slicing architecture considering different types or groups of CN is proposed according to whether and which CN functions can be shared or not.
+Proposal 1: Network slicing architectures considering different types or groups of CN instances are proposed according to whether and which CN functions can be shared or not.
 The scenarios in Annex D part of TR 23.799 are reflected in this contribution, so the Annex D is proposed to be removed.

 As described in SA1 TR 22.864(SMARTER Enablers - Network Operation):

-“The 3GPP system shall allow the operator to dynamically create network slice to fom a complete, autonomous and fully operational network customised to cater for different diverse market scenarios.
+“The 3GPP system shall allow the operator to dynamically create network slice to from a complete, autonomous and fully operational network customised to cater for different diverse market scenarios.

 The 3GPP System shall be able to identify certain terminals and subscribers to be associated with a particular network slice.”